Jstephenson808/dist_nano_vna_project/README.md

 ### Key Features

-- **High-Speed Binary Scanning** - Direct binary protocol communication for maximum throughput
-- **Multithreaded Architecture** - Producer-consumer pattern supporting parallel scanning from multiple VNA devices
+- **Multi-VNA Control** - Can orchestrate sweeps from multiple VNAs at once
-- **Calibration Support** - On-device calibration application
-- **S-Parameter Capture** - Full S11 and S21 complex data acquisition (frequency, real, imaginary components)
+- **Programmable Interface** - Simple Command Line Interface can be utilised by other applications, so setting up and collecting sweeps can be automated easily
+- **Touchstone File Compatibility** - Can output data to stdout, formatted touchstone files, or both

 ## Project Structure